2014 Scottish independence referendum: North Sea oil

 Approximately 90% of the United Kingdom's North Sea oil fields were located in Scottish territorial waters.
 The tax revenue generated from an offshore site was not counted within the nation or region nearest to it, but was instead allocated to the UK Continental Shelf.
 The revenue from North Sea oil was used to support current expenditure, and the UK did not create a sovereign oil fund (as in Norway).
 The SNP believed that a portion of the revenues should have been invested in a sovereign oil fund.
 The Scottish government, citing industry body Oil and Gas UK, estimated in Scotland's Future that there were 24 billion barrels of oil equivalent still to be extracted.
 Sir Ian Wood, founder of oil services company Wood Group, said in August 2014 that he believed there were between 15 and 16.5 billion boe and that the impact from declining production would be felt by 2030.
-In September 2014, an investigation by industry recruitment website Oil and Gas People stated that there were extensive oil reserves to the west of the Western Isles and Shetland.
+In September 2014, an investigation by industry recruitment website Oil and Gas People found that there were extensive oil reserves to the west of the Western Isles and Shetland.
 The report anticipated that the region would be developed within the next 10 years because of improvements in drilling technology, rig design and surveying.